Skip to content

 Your therapist will respond with warmth, understanding, and compassion if you tell them you have suicidal thoughts.
 They will ask you questions to assess how long, frequent, and severe your thoughts are.
 A good therapist will collaborate with you on what their required reporting will look like.
 The ultimate goal is to continue healthy communication and trust between you and your therapist while keeping you safe.

-What Happens if You Tell Your Therapist You’re Suicidal?
+What Happens If You Tell Your Therapist You’re Suicidal?

 Other questions your therapist may ask you about feeling suicidal include: